Kinds of types in Scala, part 3: embedding some more info in a type

 Either[String, ?]

-In Dotty, type lambdas are supported natively with syntax:
+In Dotty, type lambdas are supported natively with the syntax:

 [T] => Either[String, T]